Updated Nov. 20, 2020

 - Complete the COVID-19 Basic Awareness and Safety Training before arriving on campus.

-- Each day before coming to campus, complete the daily health form.
+- Each day before coming to campus, complete the daily Buff Pass questionnaire (this replaces the previous daily health questionnaire).

 Effective Monday, Aug.
 24, the law library is partially open to law students, faculty, and staff by reservation only.
 Please review the library's guidelines for accessing the library, hours, entrance requirements, and more.